Better Health for All Women - How can we build the capacity and capability of services?

 8th March 2019

-The Queen’s Nursing Institute invites you to participate in a learning and networking day about improving service capacity to benefit health for the most vulnerable and marginalised women, particularly women experiencing homelessness.
+The Queen’s Nursing Institute invites you to participate in a learning and networking day about improving service capacity to benefit the health of the most vulnerable and marginalised women, particularly women experiencing homelessness.

 The event will explore the inequalities in health faced by homeless and marginalised women in particular, and what more can be done to develop responsive services that meet their needs now and tackle wider inequalities.
-The day will feature presentations, Q&A sessions, networking and a free lunch.
-There will be panel sessions on research and policy, improving frontline practice, and designing the future.
+There will be panel sessions on research and policy, improving frontline practice, and designing services for the future.

-We will be kindly hosted by the Department for Adult Nursing at Birmingham City University.
+We will be hosted by the Department for Adult Nursing at Birmingham City University.

 - Dr Zana Khan, South London and Maudsley NHS Trust